Last updated: October 2022

 Picking a Note-Taking Method

-One of the core ways to do well and have significant productivity as a student is to make sure that you are taking notes along the way.
+One of the core ways to do well and have significant productivity as a student is to ensure you take notes along the way.
 Created by you, such messages are the easiest to understand and decipher when you refer to them later.
-Choose the note-taking technique that works best for you:
+Choose the note-taking technique that works best for you, and use best productivity tips:

 - The Sentence Method: It requires you to write down every statement or fact in a new sentence, numbering them.
 This method is perfect for those who hate clusters and prefer a properly arranged system.